What is endometriosis?

 Dr. Aliabadi, a nationally recognized endometriosis specialist

 This means that you can undergo a diagnosis and treatment for your condition in one general anesthesia session, including removing any endometrial tissue or masses, regardless of size.
 This is possible because of Dr. Aliabadi’s surgical proficiency, decades of experience, and thousands of such surgeries.
-She is an esteemed authority in this field and has instructed laparoscopic techniques to surgeons worldwide.
+She is an esteemed authority in this field and has instructed surgeons worldwide in laparoscopic techniques.

 Experience plays a pivotal role.
 And this is where the difference lies between Dr. Aliabadi and most other OB-GYNs.
 Dr. Thais Aliabadi, a renowned endometriosis specialist with over two decades of experience in this field, can assist you in comprehending the available endometriosis treatment options and creating an individualized treatment plan to relieve pain and improve your quality of life.

 Endometriosis affects hundreds of thousands of women each year.
-If you believe you are experiencing symptoms of, or suffering from, endometriosis or have questions about endometriosis, I encourage you to see your healthcare provider.
-Preferably an expert in the treatment of endometriosis.
+If you believe you are experiencing symptoms of or suffering from endometriosis or have questions about it, we encourage you to see your healthcare provider, preferably an expert in the treatment of endometriosis.

 Dr. Aliabadi is an attending physician at Los Angeles’ Cedars Sinai, Department of Obstetrics and Gynecology, and a member of the American college of obstetricians and gynecologists.